 - Brainstorm healthy ways to manage the stress in their life with your child (like getting more sleep, going outdoors, having “unplugged” time from the internet, etc.).
 Be open to your child’s suggestions and help them think through some ideas.

 Consistent and clear communication with your child is important.
 While your child might reasonably know that alcohol, marijuana, and nicotine are a no-go with you, prescription medication isn’t always so clear.
-Many youth believe that manufactured medicine prescribed by doctors couldn’t be dangerous or harmful.
+Many youth believe that medicine prescribed by doctors couldn’t be dangerous or harmful.
 As a parent, make prescription drug misuse part of the “no drugs or alcohol” talks you have with your child throughout their life.
 Parents do make a difference: Youth who continue to learn about the risks of drugs at home are up to 50% less likely to use drugs than those who are not taught about the dangers.

 Make it clear to your child that you don’t approve of them misusing prescription drugs, but be curious and open-minded about their experiences.
 It’s easier to start a conversation by asking what they think about it or if they’ve seen other kids doing it than to immediately interrogate them about if they’ve ever misused a prescription.
 It’s more important – and effective– to listen and discuss rather than to lecture.